josephanimate2021/albw-archipelago-builder/README.md

 1. Download <a href="https://nodejs.org/">Node.JS Version 22 LTS or above</a>.
 2. Download the <a href="../../archive/master.zip">Source Code ZIP File</a>.
 3. Extract the Source Code ZIP file to a folder of your choice.
-4. Go inside the extracted zip file and you should at least see the package.json file along with the README.md file and others if you did things correctly.
+4. Go inside the extracted zip file and you should at least see the package.json file along with the README.md file and others if you did things correctly
+   NOTE: You can also clone this repository by running the ```git clone https://github.com/josephanimate2021/albw-archipelago-builder.git --recurse-submodules``` command inside your terminal to achieve the same result, this will give you the benefit of getting updates every time a new commit is created on this repo.
-5. Double click on the run_from_source.bat (or run_from_source.sh if you're not running Windows on your computer) file.
+6. Double click on the run_from_source.bat (or run_from_source.sh if you're not running Windows on your computer) file.
 This will start up the app where you can do any testing you need to.
 DevTools will even open by default.
 Happy hacking!

 ## Downloading builds from recent commits